Other forms of tobacco favored by young people

 Clove cigarettes (kreteks)

 Kretek smokers have higher risks of asthma and other lung diseases than non-smokers.
 Kreteks can cause lung problems right away, such as lower oxygen levels, fluid in the lungs, and inflammation.
 Regular kretek smokers have up to 20 times the risk for abnormal lung function (blocked airways or poor oxygen uptake) compared with non-smokers.
-But kretek users often have the mistaken notion that smoking clove cigarettes is a safe alternative to smoking tobacco — this is not true.
+But kretek users often have the mistaken notion that smoking clove cigarettes is a safe alternative to smoking tobacco – this is not true.
+Laws against flavored cigarettes also apply to kreteks, and the FDA has warned companies that they can’t be sold in the United States.

 Flavored cigarettes (bidis)